 Dr. Bertagnolli received his medical degree from the University of Medicine and Dentistry School of Osteopathic Medicine in Stratford, NJ, and his undergraduate degree Rutgers University in Camden, NJ.
-He is a frequent choice for Top Physician in South Jersey Magazine Best Physician in the family medicine category for more than six years in row.
+He is a frequent choice for Top Physician in South Jersey Magazine in the family medicine and/or hospice/palliative care categories.

 Jennifer Chiesa, DO serves as a hospice and palliative medicine physician where she oversees the inter-disciplinary team and patient care.
 She visits patients in their homes, facilities, our inpatient hospice centers, and area hospitals.

 In 2013, Dr. Chiesa broke ground when she was chosen as the first hospice and palliative care fellow in New Jersey through an innovative collaboration between Samaritan and the Rowan University School of Osteopathic Medicine.

 Dr. Chiesa is board certified in hospice and palliative medicine.
-She’s a member of the American College of Physicians, American Osteopathic Association, American College of Osteopathic Internists, and the American Academy of Hospice and Palliative Medicine.
+She’s a member of the American Osteopathic Association, American College of Osteopathic Internists, and the American Academy of Hospice and Palliative Medicine.